ibrahimhrr/Clip/README.md

 This repository provides both a command-line tool **and** a simple web front end that use OpenAI's CLIP model to classify images **without** supplying your own labels.
 Both flows use the ImageNet-1k category set bundled with torchvision and return the most likely matches for a given image.

 ## Features
-- Loads the pretrained `ViT-B/32` CLIP model.
+- Loads the pretrained `ViT-L/14@336px` CLIP model by default (switchable with `--model`).
-- Uses the 1,000-class ImageNet label set out of the box—no manual labels required.
+- Uses the 1,000-class ImageNet label set out of the box—or point to your own labels file.
 - Normalizes embeddings and returns a ranked list of label probabilities.
 - Web upload form that classifies an image and shows the top predictions.